OpenCoreCH/ethz_cs_summaries/README.md

-# ETH Zürich Computer Science BsC / Data Science MsC Summaries
+# ETH Zürich Computer Science BsC / Data Science MsC Documents
-Summaries / Cheat Sheets created during BsC in Computer Science at ETH Zurich (2017 - 2020, semester 1 - 6) and MsC in Data Science (2020 - now).
+Summaries / Cheat Sheets created during BsC in Computer Science at ETH Zurich (2017 - 2020, semester 1 - 6) and MsC in Data Science (2020 - 2021, semester 7 - 9).

-I take no responsibility for correctness of the documents.
+If you have any questions or comments, feel free to reach out at contact@opencore.ch.
+And if you are browsing this repository because you are preparing for an exam: Good luck!

-## Table of Contents
+## Summaries & Cheat Sheets
 * [Algorithms and Data Structures (typed summary)](sem1/Algorithms%20and%20data%20structures/Zusammenfassung_A_D.pdf)
 * [Discrete Mathematics (handwritten cheat sheet)](sem1/Discrete%20Mathematics/Cheat%20Sheet%20DiscMath.pdf)
 * [Linear Algebra (handwritten cheat sheet)](sem1/Linear%20Algebra/Cheat%20Sheet%20LinAlg.pdf)